stanton119/data-analysis/PyTorchStuff/elastic_net/elastic_linear.md

     Epoch 13:   0%|          | 0/1 [00:00<?, ?it/s, loss=6.02, v_num=53]/Users/Rich/Developer/miniconda3/envs/pytorch_env/lib/python3.9/site-packages/pytorch_lightning/utilities/distributed.py:68: UserWarning: The dataloader, train dataloader, does not have many workers which may be a bottleneck.
 Consider increasing the value of the `num_workers` argument` (try 8 which is the number of cpus on this machine) in the `DataLoader` init to improve performance. warnings.warn(*args, **kwargs)
     Epoch 99: 100%|██████████| 1/1 [00:00<00:00, 86.80it/s, loss=2.32, v_num=53]
-    <ipython-input-4-9a3959161fba>:48: UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.
-      fig.show()